 Our academic program is based on proven best practices in education, melding together brain science, character education and effective instruction.

 Meeting the basic human, growth and development needs of each child will increase achievement and prepare the child for adult life.
 Thus, delivering instruction by developmental level, as opposed to chronological age, encourages continuity of relationships.

 The frontal lobe of the human brain is the last and most complex area to mature.
 As this region matures, children acquire motor, sensory, attention and thinking skills.
 Physical, emotional and cognitive behavior is a reflection of the state of brain maturation.
 Our developmental teaching model is aligned with the natural maturation of a child's brain.

 The model of teaching we use understands that Development starts with movement, progresses to auditory/verbal and finally matures with visual/oculomotor, the most complex motor system in the body.
-Acquisition of competent eye movement skills is crucial to attention and cognitive development in that eye movement errors may result in learning difficulties.

 Traditional education experiences teach part-to-whole and in a linear fashion.
 Here are the facts, and they happened in this order.
 Research has proven that the brain does not naturally think this way.
 At BCA, we give our students the whole picture so that when they get the detailed facts, they have an understanding of why they are important, or whole-to-part.
 We also explore connections naturally made during the learning process to have a deeper understanding of relationship as opposed to learning linearly.